 Advanced Missionary Training (AMT) is missionaries training missionaries.
 It has been developed and refined at Baptist Bible Translators Institute (BBTI) for more than forty years.
 Most instructors have ministered on the foreign field and have first-hand knowledge and understanding of mission work.
 Classes are enhanced by their experience.
 Although scholastic achievement is important, it is not paramount.
 Necessary theory is taught, but our focus is on the knowledge and practical tools that are needed to get the job done.

 It is very possible to speak a new language without a distracting accent.
-An accent occurs when we speak a new language using our mother tongue sounds.
+An accent occurs when we speak a new language using the sounds of our mother tongue.
 The Spanish t, for example, is different from our English t.
 The key is to recognize the sound differences in the new language and begin speaking them exactly like the native speakers from day one.